RiedleroD/userstyles-riedler/Readme.md

 - Dark BourgyMan (bourgy.net)
 - Dark Stylebase (stylebase.cc)

-Those will always be maintained with a really high standard because I'm using the sites all the time and they're not too complicated.
+Those will always be maintained with a really high standard because I'm using the sites all the time and/or they're not too complicated.

 Then, there are the mid-priority ones: